canonical/checkbox/docs/reference/launcher.rst

 .. note::

-    You can also change this behavior when invoking Checkbox by using ``--verbose`` and ``--debug`` options respectively.
+    You can also change this behaviour when invoking Checkbox by using ``--verbose`` and ``--debug`` options respectively.

 ``auto_retry``